primatejs/primate/README.md

 ### Expanding arrays

-`data-for` can also be used to expand arrays.
+`for` can also be used to expand arrays.

 ```js
 // in routes/user.js